GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index.md

 ### Creating a React Project

-If you are creating a new app from scratch, run the following commands in a terminal in the directory of your choice:
+If you are creating an app from scratch, run the following commands in a terminal in the directory of your choice:

 ```bash
 npm install -g npx